London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 Isabel's Traveler Tip

-How do I get to The Shard?
+How to get to The Shard?

 There are several ways to get to The Shard:

-- Subway: Northern and Jubilee lines at London Bridge Underground Station.
+• Subway: Northern and Jubilee lines at London Bridge Underground Station.

-- Bus: Lines 43, 48, 141, 149 and 521.
+• Bus: Lines 43, 48, 141, 149 and 521.

-- Train: Southern and South Eastern trains at London Bridge Station.
+• Train: Southern and South Eastern trains at London Bridge Station.

 Getting to know The Shard: a bit of history

-In 2012, the modern architecture of the prestigious Renzo Piano (designer of the famed Pompidou Centre in Paris together with Richard Rogers) changed the London skyline forever and a few years have been enough for it to become one of the icons of the British capital.
+In 2012, the modern architecture of the prestigious Renzo Piano changed the London skyline forever and a few years have been enough to become one of the icons of the British capital.
 The Shard was born with the idea of being a vertical city where "people could work, live and relax".

-That is why this 87-story skyscraper has offices (floors 3-28), restaurants (31-33), the Shangri-La hotel (34-52), several private apartments (53-65), the viewpoint The View (68-72) and the spire (73-87) open at the tip through which the building "breathes" and releases the heat generated inside.
+This 87-story skyscraper has offices (floors 3-28), restaurants (31-33), the Shangri-La hotel (34-52), several private apartments (53-65), the viewpoint The View (68-72) and the spire (73-87), open at the tip through which the building "breathes" and releases the heat generated inside.
+The Shard was built with an ecological vocation.
+No less than 95% of the materials used in its construction are recycled and the huge glass window that covers the entire skyscraper was designed with photovoltaic panels.

-But Renzo Piano's project not only sought to erect the tallest skyscraper in Western Europe, but also to regenerate the London Bridge area, one of the city's busiest railroad stations.
+But Renzo Piano's project not only sought to erect the tallest skyscraper in Western Europe but also to regenerate the London Bridge area, one of the busiest railroad stations in the city.
+Its entrance was renovated and now houses a shopping arcade called The Retail Arcade managed by The Shard.
+You can take advantage of your visit to take a stroll around the mall and do some shopping.

-Did you know?
+Did you know...?

 Before Moscow's Mercury City Tower (339 meters) was built, The Shard skyscraper (310 meters) held the record for the tallest building in Europe.

-Other breathtaking sights in London
+Other breathtaking views in London

 The London Eye is a panoramic rotating observatory (360º) and an icon of the British capital.
 You will find it in the heart of London, in the Riverside Building in County Hall Westminster Bridge Road.

-Go prepared with your camera because from here you will take spectacular pictures of Big Ben, St. Paul's Cathedral, Westminster Abbey or Buckingham Palace that you can add to your collection of the London skyline that you start in The Shard.
+Go prepared with your camera because from here you will take some spectacular pictures of Big Ben, St. Paul's Cathedral, Westminster Abbey or Buckingham Palace that you can add to your collection of the London skyline that you start in The Shard.